supmcgangee/DeptTechExercise/README.md

  So currently there is nothing seperating this from a basic console app, to change that im going to make a make a request to the server.
 My Idea for this first is not to mess around with any data, but to check for a response.
  I want to make a "Test Response" option on the user input and for now, display the response code.
 E.g 200 or 400.

+ To handle API requests, I created the creativly named API Handler and API Requester classes.
+ The Requester class will connect to the API and return its responses.
+ The Handler class will convert this to data models.
+It will also handle the user inputs, converting those into parameter data.